Heather E. Doi

 Community Involvement

-• Member of the board of directors of the Vancouver Bar Association (2020 to present)
+• President of the board of directors of the Vancouver Bar Association (member since 2020)

 • Volunteer judge for Peter A. Allard School of Law competitive and first-year moots.